Live Captions#

 # - automatic: the agent will automatically connect to new Rooms.

-processing: automatic
+processing: manual

 # The custom configuration for the selected provider must be set below